 | IRPA reference | s.38(1) | s.36(1) serious criminality; s.36(2) criminality |

-Screen your admissibility
+Explore your admissibility

-Admissibility ScreenerFrequently Asked Questions
+Admissibility ExplorerFrequently Asked Questions

 Does depression or anxiety make me inadmissible to Canada?+

 No. Depression and anxiety are extremely common conditions and do not, by themselves, create inadmissibility.
-Medical inadmissibility under IRPA s.38 requires either a danger to public health/safety or an excessive demand on services finding — neither of which applies to typical outpatient mental health treatment.
+Medical inadmissibility under IRPA s.38 requires either a danger to public health/safety or an excessive demand on services finding, neither of which applies to typical outpatient mental health treatment.

 I was hospitalized for a psychiatric crisis.
 Will Canada know?+